IOOpenDeviceIO

 OpenDeviceIO: a portable contract for hardware device I/O

 OpenDeviceIO (ODIO) is an open, machine-readable format for describing the input/output, power, physical, and compliance characteristics of a hardware device.
-One file, published by a manufacturer alongside a product's support documents, lets design software import accurate device data instead of re-keying it from PDFs.
+One file — a .odio document (JSON) — published by a manufacturer alongside a product's support documents lets design software import accurate device data instead of re-keying it from PDFs, and renders a standardized I/O table you can drop onto a spec sheet, embed on a product page, or view in the browser.

 1. Motivation